 This course covers proportion and rational expressions, techniques for solving various equations and inequalities, factoring techniques, synthetic division, methods for writing equations of lines and other functions, applications, radicals and rational exponents, quadratic functions, and the algebra of functions.
-Prerequisite: Grade of C or better in MTH 0003 (Beginning Algebra); or Enhanced ACT math score of 17-18; or an ASSET score of 34 or above in Intermediate Algebra; or a Compass score of 30 or above in Intermediate Algebra.
+Prerequisite: Grade of "C" or better in MTH 0003 (Beginning Algebra); or equivalent placement test score.